DATA TYPES IN JAVA

 INTEGRAL

-INTEGRAL are divided into
+INTEGRAL is divided into

 1. INTEGER TYPE

-2. DECIMAL TYPE
+2. DECIMAL TYPE / FLOATION POINT

 INTEGER TYPE